 Over a decade ago, we began to offer computational biology services to pharmaceutical and biotechnology companies.
 We have deprioritized this business and plan to gradually wind down our computational biology services to pharmaceutical and biotechnology companies in the future.
-However, we are currently servicing several companies and in doing so, we must:
+However, we are currently still servicing one company and in doing so, we must: